fogarty-ben/QuantReg.jl/docs/src/example.md

 ```

 Using the `rq` function, we the fit three quantile regression models at the 0.25th, 0.50th,
-and 0.75 quantiles.
-We specify that the models be fit using the Barrodale-Roberts simplex
+and 0.75th quantiles.
+We specify for the models be fit using the Barrodale-Roberts simplex
-algorithm, and otherwise allow the program to choose sensible defaults (see
+algorithm but otherwise allow the program to choose sensible defaults (see
 [QuantRegModel](@ref)).

 ```